Note: My Web pages are best viewed with style sheets enabled.

 *** End Right Sidebar ***

-The California Attorney General reports that — on average — charities realize less than 33% of the proceeds when a donated car is sold.
+The California Attorney General reported that — on average — charities realize less than 33% of the proceeds when a donated car is sold.
 The broker handling the sale receives more than 67%.
 I certainly do not think this represents a good donation to a charity.

 As for the tax deduction, remember the amount of a donation is deducted from your income before computing the tax, not from the tax itself.
 The IRS limits the deduction for a non-cash donation to the "fair market value" of the item and gives some guidelines regarding how that value is determined.
 The key guideline — found in IRS Publication 561: Determining the Value of Donated Property — says: